puppetlabs/puppet-docs/source/pe/3.0/install_system_requirements.markdown

 * Ensure that your nodes are running a supported operating system.
 * Ensure that your puppet master and console servers are sufficiently powerful.
-* Ensure that your network, firewalls, and name resolution are configured correctly.
+* Ensure that your network, firewalls, and name resolution are configured correctly and all target servers are communicating.
 * Plan to install the puppet master server before the console server, and the console server before any agent nodes.
+If you are seperating roles, install in this order:
+1. Puppet Master
+2. Database Support
+3. Console
+4. Agents

 Operating System
 -----